studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - NodeJS (tested with v20.15.0)
 - ACF Pro License Key
 - PHP Version 8.2 or higher
-- A premium or commercial subscription to the GSAP Club.
-(You need to add the .npmrc file in `constructor` directory for authenticate your account.)
+- A premium or commercial subscription to the GSAP Club (ensure to add the .npmrc file in the constructor directory to authenticate your account)

 ## Apache configuration